oseparovic/MessageComposerView/README.md

     @property (nonatomic, strong) MessageComposerView *messageComposerView;
     @end

 In your class file, instantiate and add `MessageComposerView` to the bottom of your view controller.
+For the time being you **MUST** instantiate via `loadNibNamed`. `initWithFrame` still has unexpected behaviour on rotation.
 Example:

     self.messageComposerView = [[NSBundle mainBundle] loadNibNamed:@"MessageComposerView" owner:nil options:nil][0];
     self.messageComposerView.delegate = self;